pengchengmi/ComfyUI_Prompt_Translate_to_English/README.md

 4. Fill your `apiid` in quotation marks of `appid = ""` ；
 4. Fill your `secretKey` in quotation marks of `secretKey = ""`；
 6. Save file.

-## 2. `BaiduTranslate` install
+## 2. ‘AliyunApi’ install
-1. If you are using your own deployed Python environment and Comfyui, not use author's integration package，run `install.bat`；
+1. go config.py;
-2. If you are using the author compressed Comfyui integration package，run `embedded_install.bat`；
+2. fill apiid and key.

 ## 3. `PreviewText` Nodes
 1. Preview translate result。